Serving all of Michigan

 • Quality and Clarity: In some cases, the footage may not be clear enough to draw definitive conclusions, which could limit its impact on the case.

-If you face OWI charges in Michigan, our attorney will thoroughly review all available dashcams and bodycam footage as part of the defense process.
-This review is essential in determining the strengths and weaknesses of your case.
-Our experienced criminal defense lawyer can help you understand how the footage might be used to support your case and guide you through the next steps based on the evidence presented.
+If you face OWI charges in Michigan, our attorney will carefully review all available dashcam and bodycam footage during the defense process.
+OWI arrests can be especially concerning for college students who worry about the impact on their education and future.
+This review helps identify the strengths and weaknesses of your case.
+An experienced criminal defense lawyer can explain how the footage may support your defense and guide you through the next steps based on the evidence.

 Contact Our Criminal Defense Attorney in Michigan Today